 Our curriculum provides a strong technical foundation that covers both analog and digital practices and simultaneously focuses on the critical and theoretical skill building necessary to pursue a career as an exhibiting artist and to work in photography-related professions.

-My studio practice incorporates photography (both narrative and conceptual), video, sculpture, and mixed media.
-I regularly exhibit internationally as well guest edit and write for art and photography publications such as Capricious and Exposure.
+My studio practice incorporates narrative and conceptual photography, video, and mixed media.
+I regularly exhibit and publish internationally.

-I was fortunate to begin my leadership in the program following my diligent and dedicated predecessors Susan Ciriclio and Larry Sultan, both of whom have contributed greatly to the ongoing success of our program and its alumni.
+I became chair of the Photography Program in the fall of 2014 and continue to teach at both the undergraduate and graduate levels.
+I am fortunate to lead the program after my esteemed predecessors Susan Ciriclio, Larry Sultan, and Tammy Rae Carland, all of whom have all contributed greatly to the ongoing success of our program and its alumni.

 Our program has a dedicated pool of faculty who all contribute to the development of the curriculum, facilities, and program community, while maintaining innovative and inspiring creative practices that are based in art exhibition, commercial and journalistic pursuits, academic publishing, and community-involved, project-based works.

-(Please see the Photography faculty profiles to learn more about each of them.)
+Visit the Photography faculty profiles to learn more about each of them.

 As a program we believe in the value of an art education.
 To learn a period of history through its aesthetic movements and cultural discourses and to learn a language that is visualized rather than spoken are skills that resonate well beyond a profession in the arts.